Project Managers are not “Ticket Jockeys”

 I was hanging out at a barbecue with a fellow digital native over the weekend, and he said his tech company had been experiencing explosive growth.
 30 to 85 people in the past year.
 Sales skyrocketing.
 Devs all over the US, punching out code.
 The C-suite making good decisions that pushed them over the hump and into the green hills of profitability.

-The only department that had been causing trouble was Project Management.
-As a Product Manager (PM) myself who has done significant project management in the past, my ears perked up and I carefully — oh, so carefully — asked my next really thoughtful question: “Why?”
+The only department that had been causing trouble was Project Management (in this story, referred to as PM).
+As a Product Manager myself who has done significant project management in the past, my ears perked up and I carefully — oh, so carefully — asked my next really thoughtful question: “Why?”

 The Culture Behind the Why